TrudAX/denistrunin-blog/src/posts/performance-snifmonitor/index.md

 ## Conclusion

 Using the described solution you can monitor your Dynamics AX SQL performance and get a notification when some new workload appears in a TOP SQL list.
+This is extremely useful for the cases when you have random performance problems that can't be replicated on a Test version.
+You can find and fix exact queries that causing problems instead of wasting time by running reindexing/statistics update.

 The code for this can be found in the following [folder](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/SQLTopQueryMonitor).

 I hope you find this information useful.
 Don't hesitate to contact me in case of any questions or if you want to share your Dynamics AX/D365FO SQL monitoring approach.